-When you click on My Courses from your dashboard, you then can click on the new course that was created for you.
+When you click on “Manage Learning Content” and then “Courses” from your dashboard, you then can click on the new course that was created for you.
 Opening up your course brings you to a templated landing page, like this:

 As you scroll down the template, Thinkific gives you suggestions and examples to create a beautiful (and converting) course landing page.

-Let’s head over to the Curriculum tab and get this course started.
+Let’s head back to the Curriculum tab and get this course started.

-Just like the landing page template, the curriculum page gives you placeholder content and suggestions on what to put in your lessons:
+Much like the landing page template, the curriculum page gives you example content and suggestions about how to use the mini-course template, and what to put in your lessons.

 My Module 1 had a few lessons in it.
 It was easy to add or delete lessons with a click of a button to open up your choices of copy/pasting text, uploading files, uploading media, etc.

-To add a lesson to a module, click “Add Content.”
+To add a lesson to a module, click “Add Lesson.”

 After adding all the lessons to Module 1, it was time to add the quiz.
-It wasn’t hard, and Thinkific lets you mark the correct answer.
+It wasn’t hard, and Thinkific lets you choose whether to add or import questions.

 All questions entered and ready for my students.

 After getting my course content in, I’m ready to price this bad boy and hit the publish button.
-Since I’m testing out the Free Forever Version, that apparently means all my courses have to be free, unless I set up a payment method.
-Probably a good idea if you’re in this to make some money
+Since I’m testing out the Free Plan, that apparently means all my courses have to be free, unless I set up a payment method.
+Probably a good idea if you’re in this to make some money.

-With the free account, I could set a one-time price for my course.
-However, if I wanted to charge a monthly subscription, provide payment plans, or set other course prices, I would have to upgrade to a paid plan:
+With the free account, I can set a one-time payment price for my course, or offer it for free.
+However, if I wanted to charge a monthly subscription, provide payment plans, or set additional pricing, I would have to upgrade to a paid plan.

-And when it’s all ready, simply click the big, green button to publish:
+And when it’s all ready, simply click the blue button to publish.

 Wanna take a peek at my magnum opus?